-- Infill structures with compatible massing and scale conditions with adjacent structures on the same block face. - Structures that utilize design strategies to reduce the apparent scale of the primary façade to blend in with adjacent structures. - Corner infill structures that acknowledge prominent locations with appropriate transitional or other massing gestures. - Infill structures that are elevated two to three feet above grade to promote visual interest, privacy and consistent building height zones along the street. - The scale (height-to-width ratio) of an infill structure's street-facing facade that is compatible with and maintains massing proportions established by adjacent historic structures. - The height of walls, cornices and roofs and chimney on new infill structures that are compatible with existing building heights. - Infill structures that are no more than one story higher or lower than adjacent buildings. - Infill structures in the Garden District, which is included in the East Lake Morton Historic District, that are positioned on the "build-to" line instead of a minimum front yard setback. - All principal new buildings must have front porches or terraces that may extend toward the street from the "build-to" line.
+- Infill structures with compatible massing and scale conditions with adjacent structures on the same block face. - Structures that utilize design strategies to reduce the apparent scale of the primary façade to blend in with adjacent structures. - Corner infill structures that acknowledge prominent locations with appropriate transitional or other massing gestures. - Infill structures that are elevated a minimum of 21 inches above grade to promote visual interest, privacy and consistent building height zones along the street. - The scale (height-to-width ratio) of an infill structure's street-facing facade that is compatible with and maintains massing proportions established by adjacent historic structures. - The height of walls, cornices and roofs and chimney on new infill structures that are compatible with existing building heights. - Infill structures that are no more than one story higher or lower than adjacent buildings. - Infill structures in the Garden District, which is included in the East Lake Morton Historic District, that are positioned on the "build-to" line instead of a minimum front yard setback. - All principal new buildings must have front porches or terraces that may extend toward the street from the "build-to" line.

-- Massing features on infill structures that are too dissimilar with or exceed the scale of adjacent historic structures. - Infill structures configured with general massing proportions that create contrasting conditions with adjacent historic structures. - Infill building footprints with a higher percentage of site coverage ("land-crowding") than adjacent historic structures. - Absolute or total height of infill structures that is in excess of the tallest historic structure on the street or block.
+- Massing features on infill structures that are too dissimilar with or exceed the scale of adjacent historic structures. - Infill structures configured with general massing proportions that create contrasting conditions with adjacent historic structures. - Infill building footprints with a higher percentage of site coverage ("land-crowding") than adjacent historic structures. - Absolute or total height of infill structures that are in excess of one story of the tallest historic structure on the street or block. - Infill structures that are built with atgrade foundations.